 With its beautiful scenery, good weather, and rich history, Malta is a favourite tourist destination for Canadians, as well as for visitors from all over the world.

 The country is split between three islands: Malta, Gozo, and Comino.
-Due to its central location in the Mediterranean, this small archipelago features heritage sights, museums, and artifacts showcasing Neolithic, Roman, Norman, French, and British history, as well as the history of Christianity in Europe.
+Due to its central location in the Mediterranean, this small archipelago features heritage sights, museums, and artefacts showcasing Neolithic, Roman, Norman, French, and British history, as well as the history of Christianity in Europe.

 The islands also offer superb watersport activities, including scuba diving, water skiing, and sailing, as well as excellent golf courses such as the one found at the Marsa Sports Club.